|Crew F/O Ray Harold Hornby, 403053 (survived)

 Built by Lockheed and assigned Constructor's Number 6430.
 Assigned to 6 Squadron RAAF during the Battle for Milne Bay.
 Afterwards, it underwent an overhault and afterwards was assigned to 2 Squadron flying out of Millingimbi Airfield.

-On May 7, 1943 one of four Hudsons that took off from Millingimbi Airfield on an armed reconnaissance mission over Japanese floatplane bases at Maikor and Taberfane in the Aru Islands (Aroe).
-Returning to Millingimbi, the undercarriage collapsed causing it to ground loop and was severely damaged and afterwards converted to components.
+On May 7, 1943 took off from Millingimbi Airfield piloted by F/O Ray Harold Hornby as one of four Hudsons on an armed reconnaissance mission over Maikoor Seaplane Base and Taberfane Seaplane Base in the Aru Islands (Aroe).
+Returning to Millingimbi Airfield, the undercarriage collapsed causing it to ground loop and was severely damaged and afterwards converted to components.

 The remains of this aircraft remained at Millingimbi Airfield.